thejoltjoker/lightroom-workflow/README.md

 Whatever you end up using them for I hope it will aid in your workflow! 🎉

-I was using the old Lightroom Classic until recently so the .lrtemplate presets are in the legacy folder.
-The new Develop Presets are in the Settings folder.

 ## Develop Presets
 A little explanation of the different classifications I've come up with, might be handy.